ioBroker/ioBroker.nightscout/README.md

     }
 });
 ```
-**Notice: to get the chart as an image the phantomjs adapter must be installed and running**
+**Notice: to get the chart as an image, the phantomjs adapter must be installed and running**

 ### Send charts via telegram or email
 You can write a script: